 Step 1: Turn Off Your Water Heater and Water Pump

-This is also the time to make sure your water pump is turned off.
-Opening all the faucets in your kitchen and bathroom will allow air to naturally assist in the complete draining of water from your fresh water system (this is similar to removing the cap on a car’s oil inlet before draining the oil).
+This is also the time to ensure your water pump is turned off.
+Opening all the faucets in your kitchen and bathroom will allow air to naturally assist in completely draining water from your freshwater system (similar to removing the cap on a car’s oil inlet before draining the oil).

-Make sure your grey water holding tank is empty before continuing.
-Or if you’re in a good location to do so, you can set up your sewer connection to an outlet so that you can empty your holding tanks easily when the time comes.
+Make sure your gray water holding tank is empty before continuing.
+Or, if you’re in a good location to do so, you can set up your sewer connection to an outlet so that you can empty your holding tanks easily when the time comes.

-If your tank is already empty because you drained it when winterizing your RV skip to Step 3.
+Skip to step 3 if your tank is already empty because you drained it when winterizing your RV.

-Most RVs have a low-point valve directly underneath your freshwater tank.
-Some have multiple valves for the cold water system depending on the locations of the low points in your coach’s plumbing.
+Locate the fresh water tank drain and low-point drains for your RV’s plumbing lines underneath your coach.
+Most RVs have a drain directly underneath your freshwater tank.
+Some have multiple drains for the cold water system, depending on the locations of the low points in your coach’s plumbing.

-Consult your owner’s manual if you’re having trouble locating these valves on your RV.
+Consult your owner’s manual if you’re having trouble locating these drains on your RV.

-Pro tip: Now is a great time to check the hose clamp on the filler tube for your freshwater tank.
+Technician Tip: Now is a great time to check your freshwater tank’s hose clamp on the filler tube.
 This clamp must be tight before your freshwater tank is filled, and it can sometimes be left loose on new RVs.
 You’ll find this clamp on the side of your freshwater tank closest to the fill inlet.
-On some trailers, the water tank will be in an underneath storage compartment or it may be located under the bed of smaller trailers.
+On some travel trailers, the water tank will be in an underneath storage compartment, or it may be located under the bed of smaller trailers.